ethereum/ethereum-org-website/src/content/developers/docs/gas/index.md

 Calculating the total transaction fee works as follows: `Gas units (limit) * (Base fee + Tip)`

 Let’s say Jordan has to pay Taylor 1 ETH.
 In the transaction the gas limit is 21,000 units and the base fee is 100 gwei.
 Jordan includes a tip of 10 gwei.

 Using the formula above we can calculate this as `21,000 * (100 + 10) = 2,310,000 gwei` or 0.0023 ETH.

+When Jordan sends the money, 1.0023 ETH will be deducted from Jordan's account.
+Taylor will be credited 1.0000 ETH.
+Miner receives the tip of 0.000195 ETH.
+Base fee of 0.001953 ETH is burned.

 ## Block Size {#block-size}